-She glared at him.
-“It is not the same.
+She stalked away from him.
+“It’s not the same.
 What you do is dishonorable.”

-He stiffened while his eyes searched hers.
+He stiffened.
 “No one speaks to me like that.”

 “Someone has to.”

-He threw himself in a chair, eyes dark with anger.
-“No one would dare risk it.”
+He threw himself in a chair, violet eyes dark with anger.
+“No one would dare.”

-“Several tried.
+“Several guardians tried.
 My faz encourages my gift.
-He considers it vastly useful in his position.”
+He considers it extremely useful in his position.”

-“Perhaps it will be different when our Commander decides to colonize a planet instead of flying around in space.”
+“It might be different when our Commander decides to colonize a planet instead of exploring the whole frackling cosmos,” she said.

 “You do not know my faz.”

-She knew enough to be glad the Ambassador was not related to her.
-Thoughts of his stern, sharp-face were interrupted by an almost imperceptible beep.
+She knew enough to be glad the Ambassador wasn’t related to her.
+Thoughts of his stern, sharp-face were interrupted by a small beep.

 “Are you sure?”

 “I grew up watching my maz transcribe interstellar phenomenon.
-I think this section relates to what is going on in deep space.”
+I think this section relates to deep space.”

-Tarron chuckled.
-“Beauty and intelligence.
-What a delectable combination.”
-His hand caressed her cheek before he kissed her.
+Terron grinned.
+“Beauty and intelligence, an enticing combination.”
+His hand caressed her cheek before he leaned in to kiss her.

-She pulled away, annoyed.
-“The ship might be in danger.”
-She checked the sections until she found the ship’s communication system and entered Maz’s private code.
+She pulled away.
+“The ship might be in danger.
+I have to talk to Maz.”
+She checked the monitors, found the panel for the ship’s communication system, and entered Maz’s private code.

-“Do you have any idea what the Ambassador will do to me if he finds us here?”
+“Do you have any idea what my faz will do if he finds us together?”

-His face hardened and he yanked her toward the door.
-“Not without you.”
+His face hardened and he tugged her toward the door.
+“You’re coming with me.”

-Jarill could not lie.
-She took a deep breath.
+She would not lie and took a shaky breath.
 “The Secondary Interface Station.”

 “Your daz will be furious.”

-She forgot it was his turn to pilot the ship.
+Jarill forgot it was his turn to pilot the ship.
 “Maz, listen to me.
-There is a flashing red light on the section that warns of interstellar anomalies.”
+There’s a flashing yellow light on the section that warns of interstellar anomalies.”

 “I will call you back after I check with your daz.”

 Tarron turned her to face him.
-“I’m sorry for not taking this seriously.”
+“I’m sorry for not taking you seriously.”

 Maz sighed softly.
-“The pilots conferred and decided to use SurgeThrust to implement a gravity assist trajectory around the nearest sun hoping to lessen the impact.”
+“The pilots conferred and decided to use SurgeThrust to implement a gravity-assist trajectory around the nearest sun.
+They hope to lessen the impact.”

-Jarill quivered with fear.
-“It is going to hit us.”
+Jarill quivered.
+“The asteroid is going to hit us?”

 “Sixty percent if the ship survives the collision and lands safely.”

-Jarill’s heart lurched.
+Uneasy heartbeats jabbed into the walls of Jarill’s chest.
 “Four hundred of us will die?”